 Just imagine…

 …devouring Sara Lee’s French Style Croissants for breakfast.
-Her croissants are made using real butter to give them a light, melt in the mouth texture;
+Her croissants are made using real butter to give them a light, melt in the mouth texture;…or nibbling on her delicious cheesecakes that have her famous smooth creamy texture and flavor;

 …then, in my opinion, the best: Sara Lee’s Deep Dish fruit pies.
 Her savory pies are all packed with generous fruit pieces surrounded by flaky, sweet pastry.
 Everything a pie should be!